SRC President interview: Lauren Lancaster - Honi Soit

 LL: All right, so three kinds of things.
 The first is activist experience.
 So, as I’ve said, I have been one of the co-Office Bearers for the Environment Collective this year, and I’ve convened the Collective, we’ve seen a massive explosion in activism across the campus and I have taken great joy in helping make that happen.
 I am also, you know, we like organised a Student General Meeting, which took a lot of administrative manoeuvring, we got so many people out for the Climate Strike.
 And I’ve also been extensively involved over the last few years in education activism, like travelling down to Canberra to protest the education bills, organising with the Education Offices, and EAG (Education Action Group) on campus, in terms of the Med Sci fight, TAPS (Theatre and Performance Studies), SLAM (School of Literature, Art and Media), and Faculty of Arts and Social Sciences cuts right now.
 And, of course, 12-week semesters last Sem, which we did win very excitingly.
 I’m also a General Executive.
 So what that means is that I’m one of five Councillors who are elected to oversee the budgetary and like administrative side of the SRC, I’ve got a really good working relationship with staff because of that, and I know the SRC better than I would care to admit, and I’ve spent more time in the Wentworth building than I can really believe.
 I also have been extensively involved in publications, doing art and writing for Honi Soit, and some Enviro publications.
 And as a Councillor, you know, I’ve passed a lot of motions and spoken to a lot of things on Council and what that has shown me and given me, I think, is real passion for, and ability to listen to students, represent their interests and fight for them, both on the streets, and to management.
 So that’s why I think I’m qualified.

-HS: You mentioned your experience as an SRC Environment Officer and Councillor and member of the General Executive.
+DE: You mentioned your experience as an SRC Environment Officer and Councillor and member of the General Executive.
 I mean, a lot of these achievements, arguably a result of collective rather than individual action.
 So can you kind of speak to what you’ve personally achieved or individually achieved in these roles that would equip you to leave the SRC?

 LL: Yep.
 So I think that insofar as the SRC itself is an organisation that thrives on collective action, I don’t think that it’s, you know, in the nature of any of our positions to take full credit, individually for successes that the SRC has had.
 You know, it’s through a meeting of activists’ energy, and, you know, executive lobbying through the President and the VP and Gen Exec, that we are able to, you know, both have leveraging power, and place activist rage behind, you know, the campaigns that we want to achieve.
 In terms of real highlights, for me personally, I co-chaired the Student General Meeting for the Climate Strike, which, you know, is just the sort of visible part of that massive endeavour, thanks to many, many Enviro collective members.
 But that was a real joy.
 And it showed me, you know, the level of passion that people on campus have for left-wing politics.
 And personally, I’ve also been really involved as the proxy for the President to a number of academic board committees, to UE Student Life.
 And recently, I was just appointed the representative for the Research Education Committee.
 You know, individually, those positions need to be filled by passionate student activists who are going to fight and yeah, I wouldn’t want to take credit personally for the successes of the Left that you said, but I think that there are many of them, and I’m excited to continue that legacy next year.